nystromb/nystrom-projects-blog/posts/programming-paradigms-whats-the-deal-with-that.md

 ---
 layout: post
-title:  "Functional vs Imperative Programming"
+title:  "Programming Paradigms?
+What's the deal with that?!"
 date: 2016-01-21
 blog: true
 ---